 Standard Components of an Integration Platform

-The following are the common components of an integration platform:
+The following are the common components of an enterprise integration platform:

-- Connectors: They read or write data from/to a specific file, database, or web format.
+- Connectors: The prebuilt connectors read or write data from/to a specific file, database, or web format.

 - Data Mapping: It establishes connections between disparate data sets.